bit-docs/bit-docs/README.md

   }
 ```

 If you created a new repo specifically to hold this bit-docs stuff, you may wish to add the codebases you will be documenting as normal `package.json` devDependencies at this time.
-You will need to update the `bit-docs` glob pattern to be similar to what the StealJS website repo does:
+You will need to update the `bit-docs` glob pattern to be similar to what the StealJS website repo does (to tell the glob finder to look in `node_modules` for files to process):

 ```
     "glob": {